 Program execution is initiated directly by the user.
-Programs run in real time and are "connected" to the terminal.
-Program output is printed at the terminal, as well as user- or system-generated error messages.
+Programs run in real time and are associated with a terminal.
+Error messages and DISPLAY output are printed at the terminal.
 This environment is the one most often used.
 Major uses are:

-- Program development - Programs requiring short execution time - Data entry programs such as order entry, payroll, etc. - Interactive programs such as the Editor, etc.
+- Program development

+- Programs requiring short execution time

+- Data entry programs such as order entry or payroll

+- Interactive programs such as the EDITOR.

-Phantom user
+Phantom User